403-html/mochawesome-json-to-md/CONTRIBUTING.md

 Same for commits, but PRs affecting the changelog so they'll be seen finally.

+**Only** difference in commits naming is that commits which change something for release (like bumping version of the package) should be tagged with description "release", like `chore(release): bump version`.

 ### Creating a PR

 Assign yourself to the PR.